- About SPD

 - Participate actively in case discussions and conferences internally within a multi-disciplinary context and externally

-- Work with therapists and workshop supervisors in planning for client’s individualised care plan
+- Work with therapist, workshop supervisors and/or Employment Support staff in planning for client’s individualised care plan

 - Network with other agencies to tap on community resources to provide intervention support to clients